WasmEdge/WasmEdge/docs/book/en/src/frameworks/serverless.md

 Finally, the [WasmEdge Tensorflow API](https://www.secondstate.io/articles/wasi-tensorflow/) provides the most ergonomic way to execute Tensorflow models in the Rust programming language.
 WasmEdge installs the correct combination of Tensorflow dependency libraries, and provides a unified API for developers.

-In this section, we will show you how to run WebAssembly serverless functions in public coulds.
-Each platform has its own code template and contains two examlpes in Rust, one is the normal image processing, The other one is TensorFlow infrence using the WasmEdge TensorFlow SDK.
+In this section, we will show you how to run WebAssembly serverless functions in public clouds.
+Each platform has its own code template and contains two examples in Rust, one is the normal image processing, The other one is TensorFlow inference using the WasmEdge TensorFlow SDK.

-* [Vercel](serverless/vercel.md) discuss how to leverge WasmEdge to accelerate the Jamstack application deployed on Vercel.
+* [Vercel](serverless/vercel.md) discuss how to leverage WasmEdge to accelerate the Jamstack application deployed on Vercel.
-* [Netlify](serverless/netlify.md) discuss how to leverge WasmEdge to accelerate the Jamstack application deployed on Netlify.
+* [Netlify](serverless/netlify.md) discuss how to leverage WasmEdge to accelerate the Jamstack application deployed on Netlify.
-* [AWS Lambda](serverless/aws.md) discuss how to leverge WasmEdge to accelerate the serverless functions deployed on AWS Lambda.
+* [AWS Lambda](serverless/aws.md) discuss how to leverage WasmEdge to accelerate the serverless functions deployed on AWS Lambda.
-* [Tencent](serverless/tencent.md) discuss how to leverge WasmEdge to accelerate the serverless functions deployed on Tencent cloud.
+* [Tencent](serverless/tencent.md) discuss how to leverage WasmEdge to accelerate the serverless functions deployed on Tencent cloud.

-> If you would like to add more WasmEdge examples on public cloud platform,like Google Cloud Functions, feel free to creta a PR for WasmEdge and let the community know what you did.
+> If you would like to add more WasmEdge examples on public cloud platform,like Google Cloud Functions, feel free to create a PR for WasmEdge and let the community know what you did.

 ![](serverless-wasmedge.png)